lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 west flash
 ```
 # Kernel configuration options
 The Lingua Franca Zephyr platform depends on some specific Kernel configurations.
-These are
+For instance, the Counter drivers must be linked with the application to provide hi-resolution timing, These required configurations are stored in a file called `prj_lf.conf` which is copied to the generated `src-gen` folder by `lfc`.
+The user can also supply their own configuration options in a file called `prj.conf` which has to be located in the same folder as `west lf-build` is invoked from.
+There is such a file located in `~/application` in the template.
+There is anoter file called `debug.conf` which is meant for containing debug options.
+Such additional configuration files can also be passed to `west lf-build` through the `--conf-overlays` options.
+E.g. `west lf-build -c debug.conf`.

 # The `lf-build` west command
-The custom `lf-build` west command can be inspected in `scripts/lf_build.py`.
+The custom `lf-build` west command has already been used in previos sections.
+It can be inspected in `scripts/lf_build.py`.
 It
 invokes `lfc` on the provided LF source file.
 It then invokes `west build` on
 the generated sources.
 If you would like to pass forward arguments to the `west build` command do so with the `-w` flag.
 E.g. `-w -b nrf52dk_nrf52832 -p always` passes information about the dev-kit and also tells `west` to clean the build folder before starting.
 See `west lf-build -h` for more information.